Save the Children CEO on Kabul Airport Attacks: "Children should never be subject to senseless acts of violence"

 All efforts must be made to protect children and ensure future generations can grow up in a country free of the fear of violence, death and injury.”

 Save the Children believes every child deserves a future.
-Since our founding more than 100 years ago, we’ve changed the lives of more than 1 billion children.
+Since our founding more than 100 years ago, we've been advocating for the rights of children worldwide.
 In the United States and around the world, we give children a healthy start in life, the opportunity to learn and protection from harm.
-We do whatever it takes for children – every day and in times of crisis – transforming their lives and the future we share.
+We do whatever it takes for children – every day and in times of crisis – transforming the future we share.
+Our results, financial statements and charity ratings reaffirm that Save the Children is a charity you can trust.
 Follow us on Facebook, Instagram, Twitter and YouTube.